alfredprof3/Docs/Xterm.md

-Is a Terminal emulator for the X window system.
+pIs a Terminal emulator for the X window system.

 ---